Metric uniformization of morphisms of Berkovich curves: Radial morphisms between open discs

 \subsubsection{Ground field}

 Throughout the paper $k$ is an algebraically closed complete real-valued field.
 The valuation can be trivial, though in this case our results are trivial too.
-By $p\in\{1,2,3,5,7,\dots\}$ we denote the exponential characteristic of $\tilk$.
+By $p\in\{1,2,3,5,7,\dots\}$ we denote the characteristic exponent of $\tilk$.
+The case of $p=1$ is included for completeness (e.g., see Lemma~\ref{multdisclem} and Remark~\ref{multdiscrem} below), but it will be essentially trivial, and the reader can safely assume that $p>1$.